gradle/gradle/design-docs/incremental-build.md

 - some files exist in this output directory
 - task history is not available for one or more of the tasks

+TBD - The solution must handle the case where output files are generated into a directory that also contains non-generated files, so that simply removing the output directory is not really a solution.

-In particular, we need to solve the case where a classes directory is built from Java and Groovy source and static resources, but the task history is not available because an upgraded version of Gradle is being used.
+In particular, this story must solve the case where a classes directory is built from Java and Groovy source and static resources, but the task history is not available because an upgraded version of Gradle is being used.

+Potential solutions:

+- When a task in the task graph has no history and one of its output directories already exists and is not empty, then automatically schedule a `clean` task for the project.
+- As above, but notify the user that they should really do a clean build first.
+- Handle this at the binary level, rather than the task level.
+For example, the `classes` task might remove unclaimed files (ie not known to be built by any task) from the classes directory.
+Or perhaps when a task that contributes to the classes directory is scheduled to run and no history is available for that task, then remove the classes directory and schedule a `classes` task to run.

 ## Story: Invalidate task outputs when task implementation changes